pocroianu/pixi-typescript-webpack/readme.md

 - **`npm install`** - Installs the dependencies
 - **`npm run build`** - Builds the project
-- **`npm run startServer`** - This will start a local server on your machine and then it will automatically open a new tab in your browser with your project
+- **`npm run startServer`** - This will start a local server on your machine and then it will automatically open a new tab in your browser with your Pixi project

 If you use WebStorm or another IDE like it, just open the public/index.html from your IDE